 - Neil Patel has found that posts of at least 1,500 words earn the best SEO, social sharing, and engagement results.

-There's a strong case that for most topics, key search phrases, and audiences, longer is better.
-However, the ideal length for business blog posts depends on a number of factors, which are outlined below.
+In general, there's a strong case that, for most topics, key search phrases, and audiences, longer is better.
+However, because of the complexity of the human/search engine balancing act, the ideal length for business blog posts depends largely on your specific goals.

 Google, Bing, Yahoo, and other search engines take hundreds of factors into account to determine content quality.
 Ultimately, it's not worth your time to try and guesstimate these ranking factors and game the Google algorithm.
-It is worth your time always to deliver better and more in-depth content than your competitors
+If SEO is your goal, it is worth your time always to deliver better and more in-depth content than your competitors.